Many utility providers have their own assistance program that can help their customer with utility costs.

 DHS LIHEAP program staff does not have knowledge of how the assistance programs operated by the utility providers functions or who would qualify for the programs.

-The benefits from the utility provider’s assistance program can appear on the client’s utility account as the following with a credited amount, usually $10 a month.
+The benefits from the utility provider’s assistance program can appear on the client’s utility account as the following with a credited amount such as $10 or $25 a month.

 This is confusion for the clients, because as it appears to be the DHS LIHEAP program, it is not.
 The client needs to be directed to contact the utility provider’s customer service number or Salvation Army.